GayatriKotawar/Feedback-system/README.md

 The system compares the counts of each emoji and determines:

-If 😀 count is highest → Overall Sentiment: Happy
+-If 😀 count is highest → Overall Sentiment: Happy

-If 😑 count is highest → Overall Sentiment: Neutral
+-If 😑 count is highest → Overall Sentiment: Neutral

-Otherwise → Overall Sentiment: Unhappy
+-Otherwise → Overall Sentiment: Unhappy

 --Excel Output Example